dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ---
 # ASP.NET Core Razor components

 Blazor apps are built using *Razor components*.
 A component is a self-contained portion of user interface (UI) with processing logic to enable dynamic behavior.
-Components can be nested, reused, and shared among projects.
+Components can be nested, reused, shared among projects, and [used in MVC and Razor Pages apps](xref:blazor/components/prerendering-and-integration).

 ## Component classes